SylphAI-Inc/AdalFlow/docs/source/index.rst

-..
-LightRAG documentation master file, created by sphinx-quickstart on Thu May  9 15:45:29 2024.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
 =======================
-LightRAG Home
+Introduction
 =======================

 LightRAG is the "PyTorch" library for building large langage model(LLM) applications.
+We help developers on both building and optimimizing `Retriever`-`Agent`-`Generator` (RAG) pipelines.
-It is super light, modular and robust like "PyTorch", and offers essential components for `Retriever`-`Agent`-`Generator` (RAG).
+It is light, modular, and robust.

-You have a similar coding experience as PyTorch.
-Here is a side to side comparison of writing a PyTorch module and a LightRAG component:

-.. grid:: 2
+.. grid:: 1
    :gutter: 1

    .. grid-item-card::  PyTorch